-Suffolk's councils were awarded funding for the next 3 years to install first-time central heating systems in fuel poor households.
+Councils in Suffolk were awarded funding to install central heating systems in fuel poor households.

 The Energy Company Obligation (ECO) requires large energy companies to improve the energy efficiency of domestic homes, by discounting the cost of improvement works.
 This applies to some households who are struggling to pay their energy bills and are in fuel poverty.

-Suffolk’s councils have jointly published criteria in a Statement of Intent, that enables them to identify households that would benefit.
-Improvements are often fully funded when the household meets certain criteria and is at risk of fuel poverty.
+Councils in Suffolk have jointly published criteria in a Statement of Intent, which enables us to identify households that would benefit from this discount.
+Improvements are often fully funded when the household meets certain criteria, and are at risk of fuel poverty.

 Suffolk Carbon Charter

-The Suffolk Carbon Charter is an award that recognises carbon reduction measures taken by Suffolk's small and medium businesses.
+The Carbon Charter is an award, local to Suffolk, which recognises carbon reduction measures taken by small and medium businesses in the county.

-Visit the Suffolk Recycles website to find out about reducing, reusing and recycling in Suffolk.
+Visit the Suffolk Recycles website to learn about reducing, reusing and recycling in Suffolk.

-All kerbside waste that can't be recycled goes to Suffolk's energy-from-waste facility.
-It powers 30,000 homes.
+No waste in the county goes to landfill.
+Anything that can't be recycled goes to Suffolk's energy-from-waste facility, which powers 30,000 homes.

-In 2019 the Councils rerouted their waste collection rounds.
-This was to ensure that our collection service is efficient and sustainable.
+In 2019, we rerouted our waste collection rounds.
+This was to ensure that our collection service is more fuel efficient.